davidpesce/learninglocker-centos7/README.md

 ## Typical usage

-In this section I explain three ways to install LearningLocker:
+This section explains three ways to install LearningLocker:

- 1. Create one VM machine with LL installed
+ 1. Create one VM machine with LL installed.
  2. Create two VM machines with LL installed: one for the webserver and the other for the database.
- 3. Install LL in existing machines
+ 3. Install LL in existing machines.

 ### Use case 1.
 Create one VM machine